CSPI-QE/ocp-ci-docs/docs/Policy/Maintenance/Scenario_Maintenance_Policy.md

 ## Scenario Expansions
 > This is the responsibility of the PQE team.

-A scenario expansion can be defined as preparing your test scenario to execute tests against a newer layered product release then was previously configured.
+A scenario expansion can be defined as preparing your test scenario to execute tests against a newer layered product release than what was previously configured.
 For example, if the scenario executes tests for `ACM2.6 on OCP4.12` then an expansion would mean to extend the config for this scenario to now include testing for `ACM2.7 on OCP4.12`

 ### Updating the Scenario Config
 Here we have the `tests"` section of a scenario config for the ACM scenario.